ekartashov/roo-conport-modes/docs/frameworks/amo-architecture.md

 ### 4.3 Integration Layer (`amo-integration.js`)

-The integration layer connects AMO with ConPort and other Phase 4 components:
+The integration layer connects AMO with ConPort and other autonomous frameworks:

 - **ConPortAMOIntegration**: Integrates AMO with ConPort
   - Maps ConPort items to knowledge graph nodes